infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/International - Govt, UN & World Bodies/Guidelines for Institutional Childcare, Ethiopia.md

             * Laundry materials
             * Sanitary materials for keeping the sanitation of the site and the buildings; and
             * Waste disposal facilities.
-        * A childcare institution shall provide the necessary hygienic training to the children starting at early years.
+        * A childcare institution shall provide the necessary hygiene training to the children starting at early years.
         * A childcare institution shall make the necessary sanitary service available and encourage the children to contribute to the sanitation of the site, homes/dormitories, etc.
         * The health assistant should check the sanitary condition of the site and buildings.
         * The health assistant should prepare and submit a monthly report on the sanitary condition of the site, homes and/or buildings to the administration of the childcare institution.